 When it comes to charm, Minden is clearly on the same team as its next-door neighbor, Gardnerville.
-Plots to win your heart include summer street fairs, top-tier concerts at Carson Valley Inn, anything off the menu (or vast beer list) at Minden Meat & Deli, and Carson Valley's boldest new attraction, the highly anticipated Bently Heritage Estate Distillery, one of only THREE estate distilleries in the entire country.* Located in the 100+-year-old mill that originally belonged to the Dangberg empire, the property has embraced LEED certified standards to process grain for the creation of exceptionally high-quality gin, vodka, and (when it matures) single-malt whisky.
-(Open for tours and tastings Thursday through Sunday.)
+Plots to win your heart include summer street fairs, top-tier concerts at Carson Valley Inn, anything off the menu (or vast beer list) at Minden Meat & Deli, and Carson Valley’s boldest new attraction, the highly anticipated Bently Heritage Estate Distillery, one of only THREE estate distilleries in the entire country.
+Located in the 100+ year old mill that originally belonged to the Dangberg empire, the property has embraced LEED certified standards to process grain from the creation of exceptionally high-quality gin, vodka, and (when it matures) single-malt whisky.
+(Open for tours and tastings through Sunday.)

 You can also try some local history on for size at Dangberg Home Ranch Historic Park, home to one of the area’s founding families and one of the oldest pair of Levi’s coveralls in the entire state of Nevada.
 Close out your adventure by stopping to learn more about the region’s rich heritage at the Carson Valley Museum & Cultural Center.